elm-community/elm-check/README.md

 2. `that <function>` This is the "actual" value, the result of the code or feature under test.
 3. `is <function>` This is the "expected" value.
 Think of it like a control in a science experiment.
 It's the value that isn't complicated.
 A test claims that, for any input `x`, `actual x == expected x`.
-4. `for <Producer>` An `Producer` is basically a way to randomly produce values for the inputs to the functions.
+4. `for <Producer>` An `Producer` is basically a way to randomly create values for the inputs to the functions.
 So rather than operating on a single example, like unit testing, it can test that a relationship holds for many values.
 There's an entire module full of `Producer`s so you can test almost anything.

 We also group our two claims into a suite.
 Suites can be nested within other suites as deep as you like, so they're